-Copyright © 2002 Current Clinical Strategies Publishing.
+Copyright © 2006 Current Clinical Strategies Publishing.
 All rights reserved.
-Thisbook, or any parts thereof, may not be reproduced, photocopied, or stored in an information retrieval network without the permission of the publisher.
+This book, or any parts thereof, may not be reproduced, photocopied, or stored in an information retrieval network without the permission of the publisher.
 The reader is advised to consult the drug package insert and other references before using any therapeutic agent.
 The publisher disclaims any liability, loss, injury, or damage incurred as a consequence, directly or indirectly, of the use and application of any of the contents of this text.
-Current Clinical Strategies is a registered trademark of Current Clinical Strategies Publishing. inc.

-Current Clinical Strategies Publishing 27071 Cabot Road

-27071 Cabol Road

-Laguna Hills, California 92653

-Phone: 800-331-8227 or 949-348-8404 Fax: 800-965-9420 or 949-348-8405 Internet: www.ccspublishing.com/ccs
+Current Clinical Strategies Publishing 27071 Cabot Road Laguna Hills, California 92653 Phone: 800-331-8227 or 949-348-8404 Fax: 800-965-9420 or 949-348-8405 Internet: www.ccspublishing.com/ccs E-mail: info@ccspublishing.com

-E-mail: info@ccspublishing.com